snowdriftcoop/snowdrift/GUIDE.md

 The commands that don't use psql can be adapted to run within the psql command line.

-For Mac OS, instead of `sudo -u postgres psql snowdrift_development <devDB.sql` follow these steps:
+For OS X, instead of `sudo -u postgres psql snowdrift_development <devDB.sql` follow these steps:

 1) Run `psql snowdrift_development`